mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ## GENERAL SPECIFICATIONS

-Imperial Navy doctrine calls for large ships to be accompanied by well- armed, small fighting craft capable of engaging the enemy at long range, before they can approach the principal ships in a task force or convoy.
+Imperial Navy doctrine calls for large ships to be accompanied by well-armed, small fighting craft capable of engaging the enemy at long range, before they can approach the principal ships in a task force or convoy.
 These small ships may be fighter craft carried by the larger vessels or independent close escort vessels.
 Thousands of close escorts of various